Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/FileFormats.md

  BUFR is the archiving/exchange format for observations.
 Observation Database is used for efficient handling of observations on IFS.
 ODB used for both input data and feedback information.

- Read more about observations in HARMONIE [here] (../HarmonieSystemDocumentation/UseofObservation.md).
+ Read more about observations in HARMONIE [here](../HarmonieSystemDocumentation/UseofObservation.md).

 ## DDH (LFA files )